-Whenever we buy a piece of clothing, we’re participating in a chain of events with far reaching consequences.
+Whenever we buy a piece of clothing, we’re participating in a chain of events with far-reaching consequences.
 Have you ever stopped to wonder who made the clothes you’re wearing?
-What sort of life are they living?
-When brands have transparent supply chains, we can clearly trace the journey our fashion has made.
-And the lives it has touched.
+What sort of life they’re living?
+When brands have transparent supply chains, we can trace the journey our fashion choices have made and the lives they have touched along the way.

-Clothing supply chains often involve many different individuals at all levels of production, which can make it difficult for companies to know where the different parts of their products originate.
-Luckily for us, we have slow-fashion entrepreneur Ania Zoltkowski to break the process down, one step at a time.
+Clothing supply chains often involve many individuals at all levels of production, which can make it difficult for companies to know where the different parts of their products originate.
+Luckily for us, we have slow fashion entrepreneur Ania Zoltkowski to break the process down, one step at a time.

 So what is a clothing supply chain?

 The global clothing supply chain involves millions of people as well as tonnes of water, chemicals, crops, and oil.
 This is what makes it possible for your clothing to reach your wardrobe.
-Within the last 20 years there has been an increased demand for high speed, high volume and cheap consumption.
-Terrible things can happen when blind consumerism is valued over a transparent and ethical supply chain.
+Within the last 20 years, there has been an increased demand for high speed, high volume, and cheap consumption.
+Terrible things can happen when consumerism is valued over a transparent and ethical supply chain.

-The design stage is where details of fabrics, silhouettes, trims and finishes are established.
+The design stage is where details of fabrics, silhouettes, trims, and finishes are established.
 The majority of today’s clothing is based on current trends, so it is designed to only last a season.
-This is called fast fashion and it is responsible for the huge amount of clothing ending up in landfill.
+This is called ‘fast fashion‘ and is responsible for the vast amount of clothing ending up in landfills.
 People have become accustomed to discarding old styles for the next new thing.

-In contrast to fast fashion, considered design contemplates each phase of the clothing supply chain.
-The designer considers the materials and their impact, the production, and the consumer use stage, to minimise the negative effects on the world around them.
+In contrast to fast fashion, considered design or ‘slow fashion‘ contemplates each phase of the clothing supply chain.
+The designer considers the materials and their impact, the production, and the consumer use stage to minimise the adverse effects on the world around them.

-There are many brands that are turning away from fast fashion and toward a more sustainable approach.
+Many brands are turning away from fast fashion and toward a more sustainable approach.
 Increasingly, labels are embracing the Cradle to Cradle design framework.
 Cradle to Cradle is a philosophy of responsible design, which states that all products must be designed to either fit one of two cycles:

 - Biological cycle – where the loop is closed by returning products harmlessly to nature; or